Benefits

 Your unemployment benefit payments will be stopped

-If you do not follow the requirements of your agreement with NAV to seek employment, we will stop your unemployment benefit payments.
+If you do not follow the requirements of your agreement with Nav to seek employment, we will stop your unemployment benefit payments.

 Temporary stop of unemployment benefit payments